-WHAT WE NEED TO PLAN, DECIDE, AND DO NOTES Who will accompany me and help me get to my apheresis appointment?
-Plan for getting to cancer center for apheresis.
-Will we need to make reservations to fly, take a train, taxi or rideshare?
-How much are those costs?Can we drive there?
-How much and where is parking for apheresis?
-Plan for getting back home after apheresis.
-Will we need to make reservations to fly, take a train, taxi or rideshare?
-What are the costs?
-If we need to stay overnight, where will we stay, for how many nights, and how much will it cost?
-Do I know what I need to bring with me?
-How much will we need to spend for meals and other expenses while we are traveling?
+WHAT WE NEED TO PLAN, DECIDE, AND DO NOTES Identify who will accompany me and help me get to my apheresis appointment.
+Determine where you will stay, travel arrangements to the CAR T center, transportation to and from the center, and any parking costs.
+Figure out how much will we need to spend for meals and other expenses while we are traveling.
 Look into transportation, lodging, and financial assistance with your health care plan and the CAR T center.

-What do we need friends and family to help with at home so I can get to my apheresis appointment?
-Childcare?
-Eldercare?
-Housesitting?
-Pet-sitting?
-Help with planning?
-House care (Ex: garbage collection, watering plants, mail collection) Contact my health insurance to see if I need a pre-approval for any of the tests.
-Do I or my loved one need to request time off work?
-Should we talk to our employer(s) about FMLA?
+Decide what we need friends and family to help with at home so I can get to my apheresis appointment.
+Childcare Eldercare House sitting Pet-sitting Help with planning House care (Ex: garbage collection, watering plants, mail collection) Contact my health insurance to see if I need a pre-approval for any of the tests.
+Request time off from work and talk to my employer about FMLA.
+Remind my caregiver to also do so, if needed.
 Other planning needs: